 Midlife starts as young as 37 and runs up to the mid-fifties.

 Now working with a person in midlife is a tricky process.
-You want to support their change, but not put too much weight into the process either.
+You want to support their change but not put too much weight into the process either.
 It’s a delicate dance because they’re looking for space to change in their life.
 If you are too present, you will get ejected from their process.
 Worse, you serve as the mirror to their older life, and a midlife person will try to avoid looking at their past.
 It is a question of getting the ratio of being present and apart correct.
-When working with couples, I often have to step in to adjust the amount of relationship interactions to better balance out the process for two people.
+When working with couples, I often have to step in to adjust the number of relationship interactions to better balance out the process for two people.
 The rule of thumb is less is more.
 If your partner is complaining or overreacting in a judgmental manner, then create more space.
-If you need help Julie and Casey offer midlife marriage support.
+If you need help, Julie and Casey offer midlife marriage support.

 A midlife crisis represents a turning point when a larger change must happen to prevent a personal break down.